End HIV Stigma | End HIV Dallas County

 Behaviour

-Referring to people as "HIVers", "positives", or other degrading labels
+Referring to people with degrading labels.

 Avoidance